system76/docs/_articles/switch-from-macos-to-popos.md

 Element (formerly Riot.im) is an open-source instant messaging client which makes use of the matrix network.
 The client offers end-to-end encryption, multiple chat rooms and communities, and can be used on the decentralized matrix network or self-hosted.
 It offers integrations with other applications and platforms like IRC, Slack, and Jitsi.

-There are also Linux versions of Slack and its open-source alternative Mattermost.
+Linux versions of Slack and its open-source alternative Mattermost are available in Pop!\_Shop.

 ![element](/images/pop-os-screenshots/element.png)